BayanBanat/reading-notes/Terminal.md

 # Practice in the Terminal

-## The command line is a text-based interface that allows users to interact with their computer's operating system and execute commands by typing text commands rather than using a graphical user interface,.
+## The command line is a text-based interface that allows users to interact with their computer's operating system and execute commands by typing text commands rather than using a graphical user interface.

 1.The command line is accessed through a terminal.